UCL-ARC/cluster_club_accelerated_python/README.md

 ## Setting up an isolated python environment

-We recommend to set up a separate python environment that is isolated from your system's installation of python or any other version in your other projects.
+We recommend to set up a separate python environment that is isolated from your system's installation of python or any other installation of python configured for your other projects.
 This is so that we can obtain a deterministic development environment with only the relevant python libraries and packages that are essential for this project.

 You may use any tool to obtain a suitable python virtual environment, although the instructions here shall use `conda`.